 Trademark examination is a very significant step in the trademark registration process .
 Examination of a trademark helps in identifying any discrepancies in a trademark application.
 The trademark examination in India might take around 6-8 months.
 The examiner might accept the trademark absolutely, conditionally or object.
-The examiner raises objection(s) and issue the Trademark Examination Report.
-The examination report is reflected on the trademark status of the application as well a hard copy is sent to the applicant.
+The examiner raises objection(s) and issues the Trademark Examination Report.
+The examination report is reflected in the trademark status of the application as well a hard copy is sent to the applicant.
 Thus, the applicant has to respond to the examination report within 1 month from the receipt of the examination report.

 Objections raised by the Examiner: